Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Types of mass movement
 #### Solifluction lobes
-Solifluction irefers the movement and "flowing" of soil and sediments .
+Solifluction refers the movement and "flowing" of soil and sediments.

 When the ground and soil on slopes is frozen during the winter, the soil particles are separated slightly and loosened by the ice which forms and expands by around 9% between these particles (frost heaving).